darklife/darkriscv/README.md

 Although the code is small and crude when compared with other RISC-V implementations, the *DarkRISCV* has lots of impressive features:

-- implements most of the RISC-V RV32E instruction set
-- implements most of the RISC-V RV32I instruction set
+- implements the UCB RISC-V RV32E and RV32I user space instruction set
 - optional CSRs for interrupts and debug
 - works up to 250MHz in a ultrascale ku040 (400MHz w/ overclock!)
 - up to 100MHz in a cheap spartan-6, fits in small spartan-3E such as XC3S100E!
 - can sustain 1 clock per instruction most of time (typically 70% of time)
 - flexible harvard architecture (easy to integrate a cache controller, bus bridges, etc)
 - works fine in a real xilinx (spartan-3, spartan-6, spartan-7, artix-7, kintex-7 and kintex ultrascale)
-- works fine with some real altera and lattice FPGAs
+- works fine with some real Altera and Lattice FPGAs too!
-- works fine with gcc 9.0.0 and above for RISC-V (no patches required!)
+- works fine with gcc 9.0.0 or above for RISC-V (no patches required!)
 - uses between 850-1500LUTs (core only with LUT6 technology, depending of enabled features and optimizations)
-- optional RV32E support (works better with LUT4 FPGAs)
+- optional RV32E support (smaller and faster, works better with LUT4 FPGAs)
 - optional 16x16-bit MAC instruction (for digital signal processing)
 - optional coarse-grained multi-threading (MT)
-- no interlock between pipeline stages!
+- DSP-like pipeline: no interlock/stall/forward between pipeline stages!
 - optional interrupt handled on machine level
 - optional breakpoints handled on supervisor level
 - optional instruction and data caches
-- optional harvard to von neumann bridge
+- optional harvard to von neumann bridge (DarkBridge)
 - optional SDRAM controller (from kianRiscV project)
 - optional support for big-endian
 - BSD license: can be used anywhere with no restrictions!

-Some extra features are planned for the future or under development:
+Some extra features are planned for the future, under development or tested by some customers:

 - ethernet controller (GbE)
 - multi-processing (SMP)